Create a Healthier, Safer Home With These Smart Indoor Projects

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-This is the first installment of Bob Vila’s Most Valuable Projects of 2024, a month-long series featuring high-ROI home improvements on water conservation, electrification, home health, and resiliency.
+This is the third installment of Bob Vila’s Most Valuable Projects of 2024, a month-long series featuring high-ROI home improvements on water conservation, electrification, home health, and resiliency.
 Each week, we’re pulling from our vast library of informational content, vetted shopping guides, and connections to industry professionals to present primers on the top projects to take on this year.

 As you’re considering which home improvement projects to undertake, what could be more important than making sure your home offers a safe and healthy place for you and your family to live?
 Updating existing systems and making some purposeful design and remodeling decisions can help you ensure that your home is as healthy as it can be.